phospodka/bunny-cannon/README.md

   -f FILE, --formatter FILE
-                        Python script that contains a `def format(message)` method that defines how to format, replace, etc defails of the message input file.
+                        Python script that contains a `def format(message)` method that defines how to format, replace, etc details of the message input file.
 Defaults to `formatter.py` in the working directory -H HOST, --host HOST  Rabbitmq hostname to connect to.
 Defaults to `localhost`